Register to pay Council Tax

 The premium rate applies to the property and is not affected by a change in ownership or tenancy.
 If you purchase or lease a property and it has already been empty and unfurnished at least two years, you will be liable to pay the additional premium.

 The additional Council Tax charge can only be removed by bringing the property back into use.
 If the property is occupied for 6 weeks or less, it will be regarded as not having been occupied for the purpose of calculating the two year period.

 For Council Tax purposes the owner will usually be either the freeholder or leaseholder of a property.
 The owner may also be liable for the payment of Council Tax on the following types of property:

 What if I think I don't have to pay Council Tax

 If you don't think you have to pay Council Tax then you should appeal in writing to the Council Tax Department - please see the valuation appeals webpage.

 How to register

-To register for Council Tax please complete a registration form:
+To register for Council Tax, you will need to complete an online registration form:

 Alternatively, complete the downloadable form: